Zinc Oxide For Babies: Safety, Uses, And Precautions To Take

 Zinc oxide is found in several baby skincare products.
 The compound could be used in the treatment or management of the following conditions in babies.

 1. Diaper rash: According to the Lincoln Medical Center, diaper rash is prevalent among 50% of infants.
 Diaper rash can be uncomfortable for babies.
 Lindsay Boever, a mother, shares the symptoms that she observed in her little one.
 She says, “Poor Baby!
 She constantly has a diaper rash.
 She has the kind right now that I have to change her diaper every 20 minutes.
 It is crazy red and burns her so badly.
 I have tried Aquafor, Desitin, Coconut Oil, Lotrimin, and Corn Starch.
 I don’t use wipes.
 I give her a bath, wash her bottom every time with anti-bacterial soap then let her air dry for as long as I am able.
 But, nothing is helping and I want to cry every time I change her because she sucks her stomach in, sucks in air, and cries so hard (i).”
-Zinc oxide-based ointments and lotions, such as calamine lotions, are often used as a safe home remedy for a baby’s diaper rash (3).
+Zinc oxide-based ointments and lotions, such as calamine lotion for babies, are often used as a safe home remedy for a baby’s diaper rash (3).
 Zinc oxide is an antipruritic agent, meaning it provides relief from itching.
 It can be safely used even for babies younger than six months.

 Zinc oxide is an ingredient of diaper rash cream for babies